 All About Earl Grey Tea

-This question is actually the cause of a little tea controversy.
-While black tea is often consumed with milk or cream, some tea purists say dairy and citrus don't go together.
-But even the Queen of England enjoyed a daily cup of Earl Grey and milk, so if you're partial to the British way, I think it's safe to say it's okay.
+And even the Queen of England enjoyed her daily cup of Earl Grey with milk, so if you're partial to the British way, I think it's safe to say it's okay.

 If you're a fan of the bergamot and milk combo, and also a fan of delicious beverages, why not give a steamed tea latte a try.
 One of the most delightful ways to drink Earl Grey is to make it a London Fog.
 Simply steep the tea on the strong side (boiling water, 5 minutes) then top with steamed milk and a drizzle of vanilla simple syrup.
 We even make our own twist on the London Fog using our popular Hazy Grey tea blendwe call it the Hazy Fog.